 Is Hemp Legal in Florida?

+The short answer is “yes.”
 Florida had a choice between creating a hemp industry or allowing officers to continue to make low-level marijuana arrests.
-With unanimous bipartisan support, the Florida legislature chooses an industrial hemp program and a Republican Governor signed the bill into law.
+With unanimous bipartisan support, the Florida legislature chose an industrial hemp program, and a Republican Governor signed the bill into law.

-The passage of Florida’s State Hemp Program (2019 CS/CS/SB 1020) on July 1, 2019, dramatically changed the way judges and prosecutors are looking at these cases.
+The passage of Florida’s State Hemp Program (2019 CS/CS/SB 1020) on July 1, 2019, dramatically changed how judges and prosecutors view these cases.

-As a result, criminal defense attorneys in Florida are telling their clients with the dwindling marijuana and cannabis cases to fight until the charges are dropped or dismissed.
+As a result, criminal defense attorneys in Florida are telling their clients with dwindling cannabis cases to fight until the charges are dropped or dismissed.
 Prosecutors have begun announcing that they will no longer prosecute these cases.

-Bad Sniff Searches – Hemp, Cannabis, and Medical Marijuana Smell the Same
+Bad Sniff Searches – It All Smells the Same

 No Presumptive or Field Tests to Distinguish Between Hemp and Cannabis

 For law enforcement officers and prosecutors, these new hemp legalization statutes created a problem.
-No good way currently exists for officers to differentiate between cannabis (which is illegal) from hemp (which is legal).
-In order to seize the cannabis as evidence, the law enforcement officers need a presumptive or roadside test that is scientifically reliable for the purpose of establishing probable cause.
+No good way currently exists for officers to differentiate between cannabis (which is illegal) and hemp (which is legal).
+To seize the cannabis as evidence, law enforcement officers need a presumptive or roadside test that is scientifically reliable to establish probable cause.

 No Lab Tests to Prove the THC Concentration